 Unknowns-unknowns (unk-unks).
 It is the cognitive condition of uncertainty where the risk source has not been identified and the risk event, therefore, cannot be known.
 This phenomenon is called a Black Swan.

-It is remarkable to me that Winch states that known knowns are the area of most contention.
+Remarkably, Winch states that known knowns are the area of most contention.
 Remarkable because I thought: if the risk is known then act!
-But because reality is often different, context changes, not all data is always available, and the decisions made are based on our personal perceptions.
+If you know what to do what is the risk?
+But because reality is often different and contexts change, not all data is always available, and the decisions made are based on our perceptions.
 That means decisions are often (very) subjective and therefore subject to dispute.
-Overly optimistic project managers, therefore, think too much about risks and not about uncertainties, placing an event in the known-known sphere leads to making a wrong decision or acting the wrong way.
-Taking a step back and looking at the event from a different angle could change his/ her mind and value the event as an uncertainty.
+Maybe pessimistic project managers think more about risks and not about uncertainties, placing an event in the known-known sphere leads to making a wrong decision and acting the wrong way.
+Taking a step back and looking at the event from a different angle could change your mind and you see that the incident is an uncertainty.

-Now I wonder even more why we do not call the whole thing uncertainty management.
+Now I wonder why we do not call the whole thing uncertainty management.
 To me, the concept of risk management is confusing and has a to negative connotation.
+Let us call it dealing with uncertainties and half of the problem is solved using a different narrative.